What Is IBAMR?

 IBAMR also uses functionality provided by a number of additional third-party libraries, including: Boost, Eigen, HDF5, muParser, and Silo.

-IBAMR outputs visualization files that can be read by the VisIt Visualization Tool.
+IBAMR outputs visualization files that can be read by ParaView and VisIt.

 What Is the IB Method?